Tran-Thu-Le/tybank/readme.md

 ## Channel log

-- Add variation table (done)
+- add variation table (done)
-- Add plot (done)
+- add plot (done)
+- add other types of questions
+- simplify data structure of each question in the bank
 - align(right) figure
 - filter questions based on tags
-- add other types of questions
-- simplify data structure of each question in the bank
 - add license
 - reorganize repository